fac-members/fac-slides/src/slides/term-4/portfolio-day/index.md

 ---

+Keep a record of what you learn as you go, you're likely to encounter new technologies and working with different stacks throughout the apprenticeship

+---

+Your manager or mentor might write a learning plan with you

+---

-Keep a record of the time you spend learning, as this will be submitted to the ESFA on completion of your apprenticeship
+You may also record the time you spend learning.
+This can be submitted to the ESFA on completion of your apprenticeship

 ---